Fl4m3Ph03n1x/market_manager/README.md

 }
 ```

-Once you have the `products.json` file set up, you can use the shell appliaction:
+Once you have the `products.json` file set up, you can use the shell application:

 ```
 ./market_manager --action=activate --syndicates=red_veil,new_loka